nikat/mtproto2json/README.md

 *Warning!!!
 This is an early prototype library.
 User must expect serious security and stability issues while using it.*

+# Description #

+This utility implements encryption and binary serialization layers of MTProto client protocol.

+**streamjson.py** when started works as an asynchronous TCP server.
+It reads and writes JSON objects, one per line.
+For each client one or multiple MTProto connections to Telegram API are established.
+JSON objects from clients are serialized into MTProto objects using TL scheme in **scheme.tl**, encrypted and sent to Telegram servers.
+MTProto objects from the Telegram servers are unencrypted, deserialized and forwarded to clients as JSON objects.
+Concurrent clients supported, clients don't share MTProto connections or any data.
+More info on MTProto here: https://core.telegram.org/mtproto

+**mtproto2json** is written in Python 3.6 and has only one external dependency: **pyaes**.

 # Installation #

 * python 3.6 or above